-- If you are excluding dairy milk due to a Cows Milk Protein Allergy you might be pleasantly surprised to find that some items you expect to contain milk don’t.
-Look out for dark chocolate rather than milk chocolate as this is sometimes dairy free & check ingredients of items with long-shelf lives as some of them contain palm oil instead of milk to allow these long shelf lives such as many brands of Bourbon biscuit.
+- If you are excluding dairy, you might be pleasantly surprised to find that some items you expect to contain milk actually don’t.
+Look out for dark chocolate rather than milk chocolate.
+This is sometimes dairy free.
+Check ingredients of items with long-shelf lives as some of them contain palm oil instead of milk to allow these long shelf lives.

 - In the same vein there will be items that contain your child’s allergen which you might not have expected.
-We have found milk in hand soap (beware that cosmetic and toiletries aren’t required to put top 14 UK allergens in bold and might use alternative terminology such as ‘whey protein’) and food items like chicken and some gravy.
+We have found milk in hand soap.
+Cosmetic and toiletries aren’t required to put top 14 UK allergens in bold.
+They might use alternative terminology such as ‘whey protein’.

 - Don’t compare your position to others.
-We all have a tendency to compare our position to others – and I’ve been there in terms of feeling pangs of jealousy when I see other parents who are chatting away over the far side of the party without a care in the world whilst their child is choosing from the buffet, whilst I’ve had to check every food package and hover over my child whilst they eat.
-But there are so many other things in my life that I can be grateful for and my energy is far better focused on things that make me happy rather than dwelling on something which can’t be changed.
+We all have a tendency to compare our position to others.
+I’ve been there in terms of feeling pangs of jealousy when I see other parents who are chatting away over the far side of the party without a care in the world whilst their child is choosing from the buffet, whilst I’ve had to check every food package and hover over my child whilst they eat.
+But there are so many other things in my life that I can be grateful for.
+I try not to dwell on something which can’t be changed.
+My energy is far better focused on things that make me happy.

 - Emergency food will be your best friend when you are out and about.
-It is always important to have safe foods for your child in your bag so that if you can’t find something they can eat whilst you are out, or you don’t feel confident in the eateries ability to avoid cross-contamination you have a fall back.
+It is always important to have safe foods for your child in your bag.
+If you can’t find something they can eat whilst you are out, or you don’t feel confident in the eateries ability to avoid cross-contamination you have a fall back.

-- Carrying all the medications around to treat your child in the event of an allergic reaction can be heavy work – purchase 10 ml small medicine bottles from the pharmacy or amazon and decant some antihistamine into here to travel with on a day out as it is far lighter.
+- Carrying all your child’s allergy medications around can be heavy work.
+Instead, purchase 10 ml small medicine bottles from the pharmacy or amazon and decant some antihistamine into them.
+It is far lighter!

 It can be really hard to think up meal and snack ideas when you are dealing with allergies, and I’m always interested in what other people are cooking to give me inspiration!
 What are your children’s favourite things to eat?

-We often up-level a safe cake.
-We have always enjoyed ‘Just Love Food company’ for these special occasions cakes and we will “jazz the cake up” by adding some of the boy’s favourite safe treats like Creative Nature Gnawbles or making the cake a character cake by adding cake craft figures.
+We often up-level a shop bought safe cake.
+We’ll “jazz the cake up” by adding some of the boy’s favourite safe treats like Creative Nature Gnawbles* (Use THEALLERGYMUMSCLUB10 for 10% off your Creative Nature shop!).
+Or we make it a character cake by adding cake craft figures.